niranjanpatil29/Cryptography/README.md

 # Cryptography
-Encryption and Decryption using python
+Encryption and Decryption of message using python